Distributed Energy Efficient Channel Allocation

-It was proven in \cite{naparstek2013optimal} that the distributed auction algorithm converges in finite time to a solution within $N\epsilon$ from the optimal solution.
-The distributed auction algorithm can be applied using an opportunistic CSMA protocol.
+It was proven in \cite{naparstek2013optimal} that the distributed auction algorithm for the sum-rate problem converges in finite time to a solution within $N\epsilon$ from the optimal solution.

-One can implement the distributed protocol without the use of explicit message passing using opportunistic CSMA.
-Opportunistic CSMA \cite{zhao2005opportunistic} is a distributed transmission protocol suggested for wireless sensor networks.
-Opportunistic CSMA is composed of carrier sensing and a waiting strategy.
-Continuous sensing of all channels by all users is assumed.
-Each user in the network calculates a fitness measure $\psi_n$ and maps it into a waiting time $\tau_n$ based on a predetermined common decreasing function $f(\psi_n)$.
-An example of a mapping function from fitness to waiting times is shown in Figure \ref{figure_opp_csma}.

-Each user waits until his waiting time ends and if no one transmitted on his most wanted channel then he is allowed to transmit on it.
-The outcome is that the user with the highest $\psi_n$ transmits in the channel.
-This can be seen as a distributed winner determination algorithm where the winner gets the channel.
-In the distributed auction algorithm the only coordination needed between users is an auctioneer to decide which user made the highest bid.
+The distributed auction algorithm can be implemented using an opportunistic CSMA protocol without the use of explicit message passing among users.
+However, only coordination requirement between users lies with an auctioneer to decide which user made the highest bid.
 The opportunistic CSMA can be used as an auctioneer.
-The opportunistic CSMA protocol does not require explicit message passing between users and hence it is suitable for the implementation of the fully distributed solution on the maximum energy efficiency problem.
-As seen above, the resulting assignment is within $N\epsilon$ from the optimal solution as in the auction algorithm.